How do you join two objects that can survive water damage, solvents, temperature extremes, and UV Light?

 - 0°C: 4951, 4957 (high surface energy substrates only)

 The following samples will clarify the types of elements available for consideration in the decision-making process before purchase.

-3M VHB Tape 5952 in Detail
+1. 3M VHB TAPE 5952 SUMMARY

 The tape bonds to the following metals: aluminum, stainless steel, copper, zinc, tin, lead, and anodized aluminum.
 It also adheres to glass and numerous plastics and paints.
 This list includes powder paints.

 There are charts available that cover the specific list of plastics.
 Each substrate is categorized within the chart by a high to low surface energy for adhesion purposes.

 This family of 5952 tapes has conformable foam to make good contact between slightly mismatched substrates.
 Each product in this family of tapes has modified acrylic adhesive but varies in thickness, color, and liner type.

 Tape 4959 belongs to the 4950 family of tapes.
 The 4959 is ideal for attaching logos to appliances, decorative material, trim, nameplates and logos, electronic displays, panel frames, and can be used as a panel stiffener.